 Hemp seeds are full of electrolytes and essential micro-elements such as potassium, magnesium, iron, zinc, calcium, phosphorus, strontium, thorium and chromium.

-Hemp Oil Fact #3 – Medical Studies Confirm Health Benefits
+#3 – Medical Studies Confirm Its Health Benefits

 The omega 3s in their composition have been proven to counteract cardiovascular diseases, as well as improve skin tone and increase the immune system’s resilience.

-Other medical studies have shown that linoleic acid (one of the many polyunsaturated fats contained in hemp oil) found in hemp oil can slow down the aging process and even fight psoriazis (an auto-immune skin disorder) as other studies have proven.
+Other medical studies have shown that linoleic acid (one of the many polyunsaturated fats contained in hemp oil) can slow down the aging process and even fight psoriazis (an auto-immune skin disorder) as other studies have proven.

 Vitamin E has been proven to be a potent antioxidant which boosts immunity and stops the aging process.